asakura42/aeneas/README.rst

 -  multilevel text (since v1.5.1),
 -  MFCC nonspeech masking (since v1.7.0, disabled by default),
--  use better TTS engines, like Festival or AWS/Nuance TTS API (since v1.5.0).
+-  use better TTS engines, like AWS Polly TTS API (since v1.5.0).

 If you use the ``aeneas.tools.execute_task`` command line tool, you can